Paramètres d'affichage

 After the interview and the period of publication of the banns, a "certificate of marriage capacity" is issued, if the conditions provided for by French law are confirmed.

-Depending on the country where you are getting married, the marriage can be solemnized by one of the following authorities:
+Depending on the country where you are getting married and your status, the marriage may be solemnized by one of the following authorities:

 • foreign consul;